How Many Hours is Full-Time Study in Australia?

 Australia offers a range of online and flexible learning options for students who prefer a more self-paced approach to their studies.
 Full-time study in these programs is usually measured in terms of equivalent full-time study load (EFTSL) or credit points.

-Related Article: Is Nursing Hard to Study in Australia?
+Related Article: Is it Worth Studying MBA in Australia?

 Typically, one EFTSL or credit point is equivalent to one year of full-time study.
 This means that if a standard full-time load for a course is 8 credit points per year, you can expect to spend approximately 800 hours per year on your studies.